"Citizen engagement is critical in navigating the opportunities and challenges that face any municipality over time"---Mayor Charlene Lovett

 THE PROPOSED C&D FACILITY WOULD NEGATIVELY IMPACT THE CLAREMONT JCT AMTRAK STATION.

 Volunteers have worked very hard to promote Claremont as a destination for tourists traveling by rail.
 Claremont Cycle Depot, located in the former train station, hosts bicycle tours, and many customers including children try out new bikes outdoors.
-A facility processing tons of debris daily nearby will not promote Claremont as a place for outdoor recreation!
+A facility processing tons of debris daily nearby, with up to 50 additional trucks per day, will not promote Claremont as a place for outdoor recreation!

-Citizens attending recent meetings about how to improve downtown Claremont, have expressed much concern about the large amount of truck traffic congesting the streets.
+Citizens attending meetings in 2019 about how to improve downtown Claremont, expressed much concern about the large amount of truck traffic congesting the streets.